nms-scribe/cosmopoeia/idea.md

         [X] Run `cargo release rc` -- This adds an `rc.1` tag at the end, which can be used to show it's a development version.
 Makes it easier for checking if my real version is running or the development version is.
 May come in handy as well if I put the version in as a property.
     [X] Okay, since my deploy script is calling cargo release twice, it also calls pre-flight twice.
 So, I think I'll just have to merge all of that code into deploy.sh instead.
 [ ] Work on a windows distribution.
+    [ ] Set up cargo-dist to create a windows distribution for cosmopoeia [ ] Test the distribution make sure we can somehow use it.
+        [ ] Will need gdal
+            [ ] If we just install qgis, will I need to add gdal to the requirements?
-[ ] Put the Post-Release Tasks into issues on github
+        [ ] If there are a lot of problems, defer the windows distribution until after the release [ ] Put the Post-Release Tasks into issues on github
 [ ] Make the github repository public.
 [ ] Announce beta release on Blog, Mammoth, Reddit (AFMG list, imaginarymapping, maybe the rust forums?), and start updating those places when changes are made.